 Ensuring crisp and clear vision is only one part of first-rate eye care.
-In addition to testing visual acuity, Dr. Monica Cross focus on the comprehensive and long-term health of your eyes and vision.
+In addition to testing visual acuity, Dr. Monica Cross focuses on the comprehensive and long-term health of your eyes and vision.
 Using the latest in optometric technology, in our Hyattsville office, we will inspect your eyes thoroughly with a comprehensive eye & vision assessment.
 Our optometric experts stay up to date with the rapid progress of medicine and technology, so you benefit from precise diagnoses and optimal treatments.
-Many common eye diseases, such as macular degeneration, cataracts and glaucoma, do not present symptoms until a late stage.
+Many common eye diseases, such as macular degeneration, cataracts, and glaucoma, do not present symptoms until a late stage.
 For early detection and effective medical treatment of eye disease, visit our highly qualified and skilled Hyattsville eye doctor regularly for a comprehensive eye exam.
 We accept many insurance plans.

 Meet Our Hyattsville Eye Doctor

 Q&A | Eye Allergies with Dr. Monica Cross

 Allergic conjunctivitis is the clinical term of ocular inflammation of the lining or membrane of the eye, called the conjunctiva, caused by allergic reactions to substances.
 Although a patient may present with red or pink eyes from excess inflammation, the common term "pink eye"can signify a broad term of conditions and can be misleading, as viruses, bacteria, fungi, and other irritating substances can cause redness resembling a "pink eye."
 Your eye doctor can differentiate between an allergy reaction and a true infection, which can lead to faster healing with proper treatments.